 In addition, for those who enjoy the Little Trains of Wales, the Trail passes Penrhyn and Padarn Railways, Snowdon Mountain Railway, as well as the Welsh Highland and the Ffestiniog Railways.

-This project runs in parallel with a Gwynedd County Council initiative to designate the slate villages of Snowdonia as a World Heritage Site on account of the impact of the industry on the landscape, life and culture of the area and its influence on the development of the UK.
+This Trail through the World Heritage Site gives a taste of impact of the slate industry on the landscape, life and culture of the area and its influence on the development of the UK.

 The Trail is a greatly varied experience, and passes along ancient lanes and tracks, over wild moors and through dark forest, past wonderful waterfalls and gorges and through historical abandoned slate workings and villages.